bwt-dev/bwt/README.md

 #### `GET /block/:hash/hex`

-Get the block header of the specified block hash as as a hex string.
+Get the block header of the specified block hash as a hex string.

 <details><summary>Expand...</summary><p></p>